 1.020.
 Area of concern.
 The primary area of concern and interest of the Society shall be the Sappington and Concord areas of St. Louis County, Missouri, and specifically described as follows: starting at the intersection of Watson Road and the Missouri-Pacific Railroad tracks (now Grant Trail), follow the tracks generally in a southeast direction to interstate highway 55, southwest to the Meramec River, northwest to highway 44, northeast to Watson Road and back to the point of beginning at the Missouri-Pacific Railroad tracks.

 SCHS was founded in 1992 out of an initiative of the local school district, the Lindbergh Schools, and Dr. Jim Sandfort, the Superintendent of Lindbergh Schools at the time.
-The SCHS has had more than 20 years of proud service to the Sappington-Concord area and the surrounding region.
+His aim was for the students in the school district to learn about their local history.
+The SCHS has had more than 25 years of proud service to the Sappington-Concord area and the surrounding region.

 Events and Programs

 To learn more about SCHS events and programs, see Events.

 The SCHS website is maintained by the current SCHS president, Stephen Hanpeter.
 For questions, comments or additions, please contact him at firstname.lastname@example.org.

 Each page of the website has a small slideshow of photos playing in the upper right sidebar of the page.
 These photos are from the SCHS green book, Sappington-Concord: A History.
 The photos have no captions on the website.
 To find out more about the photos, you may see the book in the reference section of St. Louis County library system and find the caption there.
 Each photo on the website has a serial number for easy reference.
 You can find it by mousing over the lower part of the slideshow window.
 The present slideshow is titled, Fun Shots.
 To see larger versions of the photos, go to the Photos page.